Olympic champion Mo Farah says he was illegally brought to the UK as a child

 “I had all the contact details for my relative and once we got to her house, the lady took it off me and right in front of me ripped them up and put it in the bin and at that moment I knew I was in trouble,” he said.

-The athlete travelled back to his childhood home in west London, recalling “not great memories” where he was not treated as part of the family.
+The athlete traveled back to his childhood home in west London, recalling “not great memories” where he was not treated as part of the family.

 Farah eventually told teacher Alan Watkinson the truth and moved to live with his friend’s mum who took care of him and he ended up staying for seven years.